jianhanghuang/MED5018/README.md

 ## Key Findings
-The project yielded several important findings:
-##### 1.Data Reliability:
-* The study compared calculated data with information from public databases (Figure A).
-* Results indicated a relatively small difference, emphasizing the high reliability of the calculated data.
-##### 2.Amino Acid Frequency Patterns:
+We find that：
+* 1.The results of the compare show that the difference between the data we calculated and public databases is relatively small.
-* Examined six species, revealing that Leu and Ser had the highest frequency, while Tyr, His, Cys, Met, and Trp had the lowest (Figure B).
+* 2.The amino acids Leu and Ser have the highest frequency, while Tyr, His, Cys, Met, and Trp have the lowest frequency, which exhibits significant consistency.
-* Noteworthy consistency in these patterns across all six species.
-##### 3.Codon Distribution and Evolutionary Insights:
-* Cluster analysis based on codon and amino acid frequency did not distinctly separate the six species (Figure C), suggesting similarity in codon distribution.
+* 3.We observed that these six species are not distinctly separated when conducting a cluster analysis based on codon and amino acid frequency for six species.
-* Synonymous codon usage patterns revealed interesting relationships: mice and humans exhibited similarities, while Arabidopsis and nematodes shared more commonalities (Figure D).
+* 4.Mice and humans exhibit similar trends in synonymous codon usage, while Arabidopsis and nematodes have more similar synonym codon preferences.
-* Implications suggest a common evolutionary ancestor, with preserved gene sequences and functions, reflecting conservation of gene expression throughout evolution.
-* Notably, the genetic characteristics of mice, as a model mammalian species, resemble those of humans, suggesting the effectiveness of using model organisms for certain biological studies.
+* 5.As a model mammalian species, the genetic characteristics of mice are similar to those of humans, indicating that the use of model organisms can effectively infer human biological traits in certain biological studies.
 ## Visualizations
 ![A1](image_githubshow/A1.png)
 ![A2](image_githubshow/A2.png)